Allspice’s Rich, Warming Profile

 Flavour & Taste

-Warm, sweet, slightly peppery, with notes of cloves, cinnamon, and nutmeg.
-Adds depth to desserts, meats, soups, and spiced beverages.
+Warm and sweet with a gentle peppery kick, allspice carries hints of cloves, cinnamon, and nutmeg.
+It adds depth to desserts, meats, soups, and spiced beverages alike.

 Where Does Allspice Come From?